mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "Gather up the bluekelp.
 A half handful for each."

 I spared no pause to repeat hae words, and neither did anyone who heard.
-Everyone able-bodied enough to swim jumped into the water to harvest kelp and the others stayed behind to find sharp rocks to tear it with.
-They made quick work of each task, quickly building a pile of short kelp ribbons on a large rock plate.
-Annu had found some strength to stand, and listened to the crowd to find hae way to me.
+Straight away, the kelpers and the fishers jumped into the water to find sharp rocks and harvest.
+The others stayed behind to find large flat rocks to build a sort of shallow vessel in the ground.
+They made quick work of each task: a pile of short kelp squares appeared in mere moments.
+Annu had found some strength to stand, and asked Fanla guide hae way to me.

 "Say a few words, and then I'll tell them," thi said, and I nodded to hae in agreement.